dotnet/csharplang/proposals/readonly-ref.md

 ## Summary
 [summary]: #summary

-The "readonly references" feature is actually a group or features that leverage the efficiency of passing variables by reference, but without exposing the data to modifications.
+The "readonly references" feature is actually a group of features that leverage the efficiency of passing variables by reference, but without exposing the data to modifications.

 # Readonly ref parameters. (aka `in` parameters)